Axes, Not Stacks: Typology as Tension, Not Ranking

 A model built on balance naturally resists excess.
 It discourages obsession with the self and invites proportionate self-observation, where reflection serves conduct and refinement.

-In Nafsychology, psychology stays a lamp.
-Revelation remains the higher measure for value, accountability, and refinement.
+In Nafsychology, psychology stays a lamp, and typology remains descriptive map-language.
+Revelation remains the higher measure for value, refinement, and accountability for what is owed to others when harm occurs.

 Just as wise leadership requires counsel, a dominant capacity must remain answerable to other necessary voices within the person.
 When typology becomes a ladder, it trains the ego to enthrone what feels strongest and dismiss what feels costly.

-Axis-thinking does the opposite: it assumes the Nafs is not improved by one-sided brilliance, but by measured return to what is habitually neglected.
+Axis-thinking does the opposite: it assumes the Nafs is not refined by one-sided brilliance, but by repeated return to what is habitually neglected.

-For readers conversant with Jungian typology: this proposal should be read as a structural reframing of a familiar modern metaphor rather than as a competing typological system.
-In The Collected Works of C. G. Jung (CW; Vol. 18), Jung explicitly cautions against one-sided certainty, insisting that “no truth can be established without all four functions” (1935/1976, para.
+For readers conversant with Jungian typology: Read this as a structural reframing of a modern metaphor, not as a competing typological system.
+Jung repeatedly warns against one-sided certainty and the distortions it produces (CW 18, para.
 110).

-For Muslim scholars and clinicians: no smuggled metaphysics, no equivalence claims, and no spiritual rankings.
+For professionals & scholars: no smuggled metaphysics, no equivalence claims, and no spiritual rankings.

-For serious lay readers: the aim is practical clarity: patterns, limits, and refinement in proportion.
+For serious lay readers: the aim is practical clarity: patterns, limits, and return to proportionate refinement over time.

 Axes do not tell us who we are.
 They show us where tension lives and where imbalance tends to repeat.